Past - Present - Future Interface is found here

 - Determination of financially optimal timber stand rotation lengths into perpetuity;

-- Timber volume by sort at each rotation’s scheduled harvest,
+- Timber volume by sort and grade at each rotation’s scheduled harvest,

 - New road construction cost and timing,

 - Timber stand value estimated for all analysis periods.

 - Land Value Forecasting;

 - Income Capitalization Approach land value estimate,

 - Soil Expectation Value / Bare Land Value for entire parcels,

 - Establishes full parcel characteristics and value at any point in time,

 - Maps for over 20 selected attribute themes of interest across the ownership,